-Only 63.1 sq km (24.3 sq miles) in size, Guernsey harbours a strong local identity.
-Keen-eyed observers will spot little differences, like blue post boxes and the use of numerical car licences.
-On Liberation Day, when the island celebrates the end of the German occupation during World War II, all of the towns and houses across the island are decked out in flags and bunting.
+Although small, only 62 sq km (38 sq miles) in size, Guernsey harbours a strong local identity.
+It's a self-governing British Crown dependency, and the locals are quick to point out that it is not part of the United Kingdom and European Union.
+Keen-eyed observers will spot a few differences, like blue post boxes and the use of numerical car plates.
+On May 9 Liberation Day, the islanders celebrate the end of the German occupation during World War II with the towns and houses across the island decked out in flags and bunting.

-The beaches are among the British Isles' finest, with L’Ancresse Bay to the north proving a popular option.
-Meanwhile, the southern coast’s rocky coastline is perfect for nature-loving kayakers who can gaze back at the cliffs lined with birds during the summer, or even get up onto the rocks for a spot of canyoning.
-Head west to Cobo Bay and Vazon Bay to join scores of kitesurfers and windsurfers testing their mettle out to sea.
+Vazon Bay on the north western coast of Guernsey is the largest beach among the island's 27 beaches.
+Meanwhile, the southern coast's rocky coastline is perfect for nature-loving kayakers who can gaze back at the towering cliffs, or even get up onto the rocks for coasteering and abseiling.
+Alternatively, head to Cobo Bay and Vazon Bay to join scores of kitesurfers and windsurfers testing their mettle out to sea.

 Landmarks to look out for on Guernsey include the Little Chapel and Castle Cornet, while a little patch of France comes in the form of Victor Hugo’s house.
 With daily ferries to the nearby islands of Herm, Sark and Jersey are popular, Guernsey also makes a great base from which to explore the other Channel Islands.

 965 per sq km.

 St Peter Port.

 Self-governing dependency of the British Crown.

 HM Queen Elizabeth II since 1952, represented locally by Lieutenant Governor Ian Corder since 2016.